-- 1. Complete the specific program requirements for the master's program. - 2.
-Complete a minimum of 36 credit hours. - 3.
-Have an overall grade point average of 3.0 (B average) for the MBA and M.Ed., 2.5 (B-average) for the M.S.L., with no grade below a C- (1.67). - 4.
-Have Southwestern College graduate course credit of at least 30 hours. - 5.
-Reviewed and accepted electronic portfolio and leadership project (M.S.L. learners only). - 6.
+- 1. Complete the specific program requirements for the master's program. - Complete a minimum of 36 credit hours (39 for M.Ed in Special Education and Professional Studies MBA) - 3.
+Have an overall grade point average of 3.0 (B average) for the MBA and M.Ed., 2.5 (B-average) for the M.S.L., M.S.S.A., and M.A.S.M.., with no grade below a C- (1.67). - 4.
+Have Southwestern College graduate course credit of at least 30 hours, or special permission from the director of graduate academic programs for fewer credit hours. - 5.
+Reviewed and accepted electronic portfolio for the MBA, M.S.S.A. and M.S.L. programs. - 6.
 Be elected to the degree by the faculty and by the Board of Trustees.

 Transfer Students.
-Students may be able to transfer hours earned in other regionally accredited graduate programs if the grade point average of those total hours is 3.0 or higher for the MBA and M.Ed., 2.5 or higher for the M.S.L.A maximum of six semester hours (with grades of A or B) may be applied to the Southwestern graduate degree.
-The decision to accept transfer credit will be made by the appropriate academic administrator.
+Students may be able to transfer hours earned in other regionally accredited graduate programs if the grade point average of those total hours is 3.0 or higher for the MBA and M.Ed., 2.5 or higher for the M.S.L., M.S.S.A., and M.A.S.M..
+A maximum of six semester hours (with grades of A or B) may be applied to the Southwestern graduate degree.
+A special request can be made of the director of graduate academic programs to transfer in more than 6 hours of recent (within the past 12-month period) graduate credits under special circumstances.